 Begin research as early as junior year.
 Many scholarships are not posted until the fall of your senior year, but deadlines start popping up as early as December.
-See your high school counselor or career center manager for a list of scholarships.
+See your high school counselor or college & career readiness teacher for a list of scholarships.